 Anti-social behaviour associated with the firework period has become a major issue for many communities in the UK.

-Bonfire night for example, and the days running up to them, are traditionally some of the busiest nights of the year for the police, the fire brigade and other agencies.
-The anti-social use of fireworks and the resultant damage which can be caused to property is a serious concern, posing a threat to all types of buildings, including commercial and industrial premises, and to business continuity.
+Bonfire night and the days running up to it are traditionally some of the busiest nights of the year for pubs and nightclubs.
+They are also very busy times for the police, the fire brigade and other emergency services.
+The anti-social use of fireworks and resulting damage upon property are a serious concern.
+Fire and fireworks pose a threat to all types of buildings, including commercial and industrial premises, and to business continuity.

 Ensure that all areas of the premises are made secure at the end of the working day and doors, windows, skylights and other possible means of entry through which fireworks could be introduced are properly closed and locked.